alex-michaud/bun-hono-boilerplate/README.md

 ### 3. Install [Hono](https://hono.dev/)

-Hono is the framework that will be used to create the API.
+Hono is the framework that will be used to build the API.

 ```bash
 bun add hono